ejmiranda/drum-kit/README.md

 **Description:**
 - From Wes Bos's [JavaScript 30 Day Challenge](https://github.com/wesbos/JavaScript30).
-- Create an onscreen keyboard to play different sounds, when keys are pressed or clicked.
+- Create an onscreen keyboard to play different sounds when keys are pressed or clicked.
 - First use of object constructors: `Key`.
 - First use of the audio element.